operator-framework/operator-sdk/doc/test-framework/scorecard.md

 To allow the scorecard to be further extended and capable of more complex testing as well as allow the community to make their own scorecard tests, a plugin system has been implemented for the scorecard.
 To use it, a user simply needs to add a binary or script to a `scorecard/bin` directory in their operator's root directory that runs the plugin.
-It is recommended to run plugins with a script to allow more configuration from the user and place other required assets in another subdirectory in the `scorecard` directory.
+It is recommended to run plugins with a script to allow more configuration from the user and place other required assets in another subdirectory in the `scorecard` directory, ex. `scorecard/assets`.
-For instance, `scorecard/assets`.
 The scorecard runs all plugins from the root `scorecard` directory.
 Since the scorecard will run all executable files in the scorecard's
 `bin` subdirectory, the plugins can be written in any programming language supported by the OS the scorecard is being run on.

 To provide results to the scorecard, the plugin must output a valid JSON object to its `stdout`.
-Invalid JSON in the `stdout` will result in the plugin being marked as failed.
+Invalid JSON in `stdout` will result in the plugin being marked as failed.
-To provide logs to the scorecard, plugins can either set the `log` field for the scorecard suites they return or they can output logs to `stderr`, which will stream the log to the console if the scorecard is being run in with `human-readable` output or be added to the main ScorecardOutput `log` field when being run with the output flag set to `json`.
+To provide logs to the scorecard, plugins can either set the `log` field for the scorecard suites they return or they can output logs to `stderr`, which will stream the log to the console if the scorecard is being run in with `--output=human-readable` or be added to the main ScorecardOutput `log` field when being run with `--output=json`.

 ### JSON format